mikalv/check-if-output-was-spent/README.md

 ## Prerequisites

-Everything here was done and tested on Xubuntu 16.04 Beta 1 x86_64.
+The code was written and tested on Xubuntu 16.04 Beta 1 x86_64.

 Instruction for Monero compilation:
  - [Ubuntu 16.04 x86_64](https://github.com/moneroexamples/compile-monero-09-on-xubuntu-16-04-beta-1/)

+The Monero C++ development environment was set as shown in the above link.

 ## C++ code
 The main part of the example is main.cpp.